NVIDIA/NeMo/README.rst

     git checkout $apex_commit
     pip install . -v --no-build-isolation --disable-pip-version-check --no-cache-dir --config-settings "--build-option=--cpp_ext --cuda_ext --fast_layer_norm --distributed_adam --deprecated_fused_adam --group_norm"

-While installing Apex outside of the NVIDIA PyTorch container, it may raise an error if the CUDA version on your system does not match the CUDA version torch was compiled with.
+When attempting to install Apex separately from the NVIDIA PyTorch container, you might encounter an error if the CUDA version on your system is different from the one used to compile PyTorch.
+To bypass this error, you can comment out the relevant line in the setup file located in the Apex repository on GitHub here: https://github.com/NVIDIA/apex/blob/master/setup.py#L32.
-This raise can be avoided by commenting it here: https://github.com/NVIDIA/apex/blob/master/setup.py#L32

 cuda-nvprof is needed to install Apex.
-The version should match the CUDA version that you are using:
+The version should match the CUDA version that you are using.

 .. code-block:: bash

   conda install -c nvidia cuda-nvprof=11.8

-packaging is also needed:
+You will also need to install the packaging.

 .. code-block:: bash

   pip install packaging

-With the latest versions of Apex, the `pyproject.toml` file in Apex may need to be deleted in order to install locally.
+To install the most recent versions of Apex locally, it might be necessary to remove the `pyproject.toml` file from the Apex directory.

 Transformer Engine
 ~~~~~~~~~~~~~~~~~~

-The NeMo LLM Multimodal Domains require that NVIDIA Transformer Engine to be installed.
-Transformer Engine comes installed in the NVIDIA PyTorch container but it's possible that
-NeMo LLM and Multimodal may need Transformer Engine to be updated to a newer version.
+NVIDIA Transformer Engine is required for LLM and MM domains.
+Although the Transformer Engine is pre-installed in the NVIDIA PyTorch container, you may need to update it to a newer version.

-Transformer Engine enables FP8 training on NVIDIA Hopper GPUs and many performance optimizations for transformer-based model training.
+The Transformer Engine facilitates training with FP8 precision on NVIDIA Hopper GPUs and introduces numerous enhancements for the training of transformer-based models.
+Refer to `Transformer Enginer <https://docs.nvidia.com/deeplearning/transformer-engine/user-guide/installation.html>`_ for information.

-Documentation for installing Transformer Engine can be found `here <https://docs.nvidia.com/deeplearning/transformer-engine/user-guide/installation.html>`_.
+To install Transformer Engine, run the following code.

 .. code-block:: bash